sparcopen/do-a-doathon/guide/on the day instructions.md

   * how many of you are dependent on open data?
   * who doesn't know anyone?

 ## Getting to know each other & the topic

-Break people out into groups (anywhere from 5 - 8 works) to get to know one another & the topic.
+Break people out into groups (anywhere from 5 - 8 usually works well) to get to know one another & the topic.
 Suggested structure can include:

 * Have introductions of people
   * What’s your name / Twitter